Great Disability Insurance Cases of the 19th Century: What is “Total Disability?”

 We have blogged previously about how important it is to know your policy’s definition of “total disability.”
 Total disability may be defined as being unable to perform every duty of your occupation, or more commonly, as being unable to perform the substantial and material duties of your occupation.
 Though insurers today often dispute whether particular occupational duties are substantial and material, in the 1800s the dispute centered around the broader issue of what constituted “total disability.”
 Early policies, which failed to define “total disability,” left the issue up to the courts.
-Over time, the substantial and material duty standard developed.
+This entry’s 19th century disability insurance cases examine how the substantial and material duty standard developed.

 In the 1877 case of Lyon v.
 The Railway Passenger Assurance Co., 46 Iowa 631 (1877), the insured was a carpenter who purchased a disability insurance policy that provided, in relevant part, for payment of lost wages while “totally disabled and prevented from the transaction of all kinds of business.”
 Following a train accident, the insured was forced to litigate for his rights.
 The trial judge instructed the jury that “total disability” meant the inability to perform any occupation in the usual way, but did not require a finding that the insured was incapable of performing any of his occupational duties.
 The Supreme Court of Iowa disagreed and ruled that the policy required the insured to be “totally disabled and prevented from the transaction of all kinds of business.” (emphasis in original).